rashidsmith/Suishin/replit.md

-# Fullstack TypeScript Application
+# Suishin - Learning Experience Platform

 ## Overview

-This is a modern fullstack web application built with React, Express.js, and TypeScript.
+Suishin is a comprehensive learning experience platform built with React, Express.js, and TypeScript.
 The application follows a clean monorepo structure with separate client and server directories, utilizing modern development tools and frameworks.
-It includes a comprehensive UI component library based on shadcn/ui and Radix UI primitives, configured for PostgreSQL database integration with Drizzle ORM.
+It includes a comprehensive UI component library based on shadcn/ui and Radix UI primitives, configured for Supabase PostgreSQL database integration with full CRUD operations for educational content management.

 ## System Architecture